epam/ai-dial-adapter-bedrock/README.md

 ## Configuration

-Create `.env` file and enter the AWS credentials as environment variables:
+Copy `.env.example` to `.env` and fill the gaps:

 ```
 AWS_ACCESS_KEY_ID=<key>
 AWS_SECRET_ACCESS_KEY=<key>
-DEFAULT_REGION=us-east-1
 ```

-The variables are required for the server to work, since the Bedrock models are hosted in AWS.
+The AWS credentials are required for the server to work, since the Bedrock models are hosted on AWS.

 ## Running server locally